 Save your changes, and this stops individual subsites from sticking with low upload limits by default.

-It’s important to remember this setting cannot bypass the web server’s upload cap.
+It’s important to remember that this setting cannot override the web server or PHP upload limit.
 If the server or PHP limits are set lower, word from the hosting side matters more.

 Avoid putting large videos or backup files directly into your WordPress uploads folder.
 Put them on YouTube, Vimeo, or cloud spots like Amazon S3 instead.
 Link or embed from there to save space and boost delivery speed.
 A CDN like Cloudflare spreads heavy assets worldwide fast.